 Continuous progress in both synchrotron source technology and X-ray optics have led to the availability of smaller, more intense, and more stable X-ray beams.
-The ESRF-EBS upgrade, for instance, resulted in a significantly reduced source size, particularly in the horizontal dimension, coupled with increased brilliance, as illustrated in Figure 1.8.
+The ESRF-EBS upgrade, for instance, resulted in a significantly reduction of the horizontal source size, coupled with a decrease of the beam horizontal divergence, leading to an increased brilliance, as illustrated in Figure 1.8.